-Fenech Lorenzo is an Associate Professor of Practice of Government, Health and Not for Profit at SDA Bocconi School of Management.
+Lorenzo Fenech is an Associate Professor of Practice in Government Health and Not For Profit at SDA Bocconi School of Management.

-Lorenzo earned a degree cum laude in Economics from l'Università Sapienza, Rome and a Master in Healthcare Management (MiMS) from SDA Bocconi School of Management.
-He was a Visiting Scholar at Alfred Lerner College of Business and Economics at UDEL, University of Delaware, USA where he pursued upskilling in his areas of interest and beyond.
-Lorenzo holds dual citizenship: Italian and Maltese.
+Lorenzo graduated cum laude in Political Economy from the University of Rome Sapienza, obtained a Master in Management for Healthcare (MiMS) from SDA Bocconi School of Management, and earned a PhD in Business Economics from the University of Rome Tor Vergata.
+He was a Visiting Scholar at the Alfred Learner College of Business and Economics at the University of Delaware, United States.
+He holds dual Italian and Maltese citizenship.